 Are recurring payments considered to be high-risk?

 Since a cardholder has to approve funds withdrawal only once, this payment model is considered high-risk.
 The main reason is that customers might merely forget about the subscription.
 In this case, once they notice the withdrawal, they might ask for a refund or charge their money back.
 It jeopardises the smooth running of a business.
 For instance, Visa and MasterCard monitor the level of chargebacks and refuse to process payments from companies with high chargebacks risk.
-So, make sure your customers fully understand what they agree to, opting for the recurring billing model.
+So, make sure your customers fully understand what they agree to, setting up the recurring billing model.
 Have all the details described in your Terms and Conditions.

 Money is a very “personal” thing.
 Payers worry about the security of their funds, even with a one-time payment, let alone multiple charge-offs.
 Therefore, it is necessary to inform customers who sign up for subscription payments as detailed as possible about the following: